 It was 1968, I was five-and-a-half, and Eddie Stanky was manager of the Chicago White Sox.
 Once a fleet-footed infielder for the Brooklyn Dodgers and New York Giants, Stanky looked at us, paused for a moment, then disappeared into the dugout.

 Stanky hesitated.
 “OK,” he said, looking at me.
 “But I want you to use this ball, not put it up on a shelf.”
 And use it I did.
-Today the signature is covered with grass stains and dirt marks – if I hadn’t known who’d signed it, I wouldn’t be able to tell.
+Today the signature is covered with grass and dirt marks—if I hadn’t known who’d signed it, I wouldn’t be able to tell.

 But the memory remains indelible.
 My father, who had grown up a New York Giants fan in the 1940s and ’50s, was heartbroken when the team left for California before the 1958 season.
-But years later our family followed the team west – in 1975 when I was 12, my dad got a promotion, and we moved to San Francisco.
+But years later, our family followed the team west—in 1975, when I was twelve, my dad got a promotion, and we moved to San Francisco.

 During those afternoons, time seemed to stop.
 But of course it never does, and in 2003, when my father was 73, he was diagnosed with pancreatic cancer.
 The attempted cure was almost worse than the disease; my dad could barely walk a block.

 But he was determined to get to one more Giants game.
 So on August 24, 2003, my father, mother, brother, and I went out to Pac Bell Park.
 I can’t recall who won, but it didn’t matter.
 For a day that I wished could last forever, we were all back in the game.